YijieYin/connectome_interpreter/README.md

 Documentation [here](https://connectome-interpreter.readthedocs.io/en/latest/).

-- See [this colab notebook](https://colab.research.google.com/drive/1VIMNFBp7dCgN5XOQ9vvzPaqb80BGPZx4?usp=sharing) for example analysis using the larval connectome from [Winding et al. 2023](https://www.science.org/doi/10.1126/science.add9330).
+- See [this colab notebook](https://colab.research.google.com/drive/1VIMNFBp7dCgN5XOQ9vvzPaqb80BGPZx4?usp=sharing) for example analysis using the *larval* connectome from [Winding et al. 2023](https://www.science.org/doi/10.1126/science.add9330).
 You can also e.g. visualise the neurons in 3D in [catmaid](https://catmaid.virtualflybrain.org/).
-- And see [this colab notebook](https://colab.research.google.com/drive/1ECUagwN-r2rnKyfcYgtR1oG8Lox8m8BW?usp=sharing) for example analysis using the full adult fly brain connectome from [Dorkenwald et al. 2023](https://www.biorxiv.org/content/10.1101/2023.06.27.546656v2) and [Schlegel et al. 2023](https://www.biorxiv.org/content/10.1101/2023.06.27.546055v2).
+- And see [this colab notebook](https://colab.research.google.com/drive/1ECUagwN-r2rnKyfcYgtR1oG8Lox8m8BW?usp=sharing) for example analysis using the full *adult* fly brain connectome from [Dorkenwald et al. 2023](https://www.biorxiv.org/content/10.1101/2023.06.27.546656v2) and [Schlegel et al. 2023](https://www.biorxiv.org/content/10.1101/2023.06.27.546055v2).
   - To visualise the neurons, you can use this url: [https://tinyurl.com/flywire783](https://tinyurl.com/flywire783).
   - By using the connectivity information, you agree to follow the [FlyWire citation guidelines and principles](https://codex.flywire.ai/api/download).
+- Pre-processed connectomics data (and scripts used for pre-processing) are [here](https://anonymous.4open.science/r/interpret_connectome-68F4/README.md), in `scipy.sparse.matrix` (`.npz`) format for the adjacency matrices; and in `.csv` for the metadata.